VALUE VAULT

 *Mobile Notary Fee: Waived if sellers sign at the Title Guarantee escrow office.

-**Conveyance Tax: At $645,000 and $660,000, the non-owner-occupied rate is 0.25% (properties selling above $600,000 fall into the higher bracket).
+**Conveyance Tax: At $590,000 and $600,000, the non-owner-occupied rate is 0.15% (properties selling below $600,000).
 Confirm rates with escrow officer at Title Guarantee.

-Professional Cleanout: The $35,000 figure is an estimate.
+Professional Cleanout: The $30,000 figure is an estimate.
 An actual quote from a licensed hauling company is required before committing to this investment.
 Actual costs may be higher or lower depending on the volume of material, accessibility, and disposal requirements.

 The 2x return estimate (every $1 invested returns approximately $2 in listing price) is based on comparable market analysis and the agent's professional opinion.
 It is not a guarantee of increased sale price.